dokai/gitctl/README.rst

 2.0a6 (xxxx-xx-xx)
 ==================

+ - Refactored the "gitctl pending" command to support only the comparison between the pinned down revisions in the externals configuration and the HEADs of the production branches.
+In practice this means the the former --production switch is the default behavior and the --production, --staging and --dev options have been removed.
+The refactored "gitctl status" replaces the former functionality. [dokai]

  - Refactored the "gitctl status" command to give more elaborate information about the status of the repository. [dokai]